Aman0567/Aman0567/README.md

 - 🔭 I’m currently working on **BharatNews**

-- 🌱 I’m currently learning **Tailwind, MongoDB**
+- 🌱 I’m currently learning **Tailwind**

-- 👨‍💻 All of my projects are available at [https://20p3qa0567aman.github.io/Portfolio/](https://20p3qa0567aman.github.io/Portfolio/)
+- 👨‍💻 All of my projects are available at [https://Aman0567.github.io/Portfolio/](https://Aman0567.github.io/Portfolio/)

 - 💬 Ask me about **React**